Form Input Validation Using Regex

 Long Text question type

-Long text type questions are another set of the commonly used question types for data collection.
+Long text questions are another commonly used question type for data collection.

 • Make respondents adhere to a specified word limit by using the following Regex - ^(\S+\s*){1,n}$